cssinjs/theming/README.md

 #### Access inner component instance

-With theming version 3 we implemented the new `forwardRef` API.
-You can just use the normal `ref` property to get the wrapped component instance.
+The `withTheme` HOC supports the new React forwardRef API so you can just use the normal ref prop.

 ### createTheming(context)